Jubilee Theatre: History

 The Victorian theatre was opened on 30 May 1900 and features a plaque at the main entrance to mark the event.
-It features a proscenium arch of Doulton tiles by W.J.
+It features a proscenium arch of Art Nouveau Doulton tiles by W.J.
 Neatby, depicting two pre-Raphaelite figures which face east and west, as the theatre faces true north and south.

 Originally, the theatre had a sprung dance floor made from maple and a full sized orchestra pit, and was used for both shows and dances.

 So that films could be shown in the theatre a projection room was added to the back of the building in 1920 housing at least two movie projectors.

 Two doors lead into the theatre from the main corridor.
 The male and female patients at the hospital were constantly separated; men would enter using the door on the left, and women the right door.
 Rules dictated that men stayed on the left of the auditorium and women on the right, and were only allowed together for dancing.
 On the men's side there is a door out to a corridor which was previously used as the 'Gentlemen's Smoking Promenade' and is now used as a fire corridor.